What is a Reverse Search?

 Is the process different for cell phone numbers?

-Cell phone and mobile device companies keep a record of every call and text message sent from a registered number.
-It is fairly easy to get a record of your personal cell phone usage.
-Simply login and view your account history online, or call the mobile carrier’s support line for assistance.
-Via your online account, you can see a detailed list of incoming and outgoing calls, call times, number of minutes, and other information.
+Cell phone and mobile device companies record every call and text message from a registered number.
+It is pretty easy to get a record of your cell phone usage.
+Log in, view your account history online, or call the mobile carrier’s support line for assistance.
+You can see a detailed list of incoming and outgoing calls, call times, number of minutes, and other information via your online account.

 Accessing a family member’s cell phone records

-If you need to uncover records for one of your family members, it is a fairly simple process if you share the same cell phone plan.
-If so, then just follow the process used to get access to your own cell phone records.
-Check your monthly cell phone bill, or register an online account to get instant access to real time phone records.
+If you need to uncover records for one of your family members, it is a relatively simple process if you share the same cell phone plan.
+If so, follow the method used to access your cell phone records.
+Check your monthly cell phone bill or register an online account for instant access to real-time phone records.

-If you do not share a same phone plan, you need to contact the service provider for assistance.
-In case the phone company refuses to give out the information, you might have to get a court order or subpoena to access the records.
-If you want to monitor your child or employee on their cell phone, see mobile phone spy software.
+If you do not share the same phone plan, you must contact the service provider for assistance.
+If the phone company refuses to give out the information, you might have to get a court order or subpoena to access the records.
+See mobile phone spy tracking software if you want to monitor your child or employee on their cell phone.

 Historical Information: Before the Internet

 Before the internet age, looking up a phone number was a much more manual process.
-The easiest method was to call “information”, which uses the number 411.
-Using that number, people could provide the name of a person or a business and a directory assistance operator would look up the number on their behalf.
-In many cases, an automated voice would read the phone number back to the caller.
+The easiest method was to call “information,” which uses the number 411.
+Using that number, people could provide the name of a person or a business, and a directory assistance operator would look up the number on their behalf.
+An automated voice would often read the phone number back to the caller.

-If you have any questions about how to run a revers search, please leave a comment below.
+If you have any questions about how to run a reverse search, please leave a comment below.